Seasonal Wildlife in Summer: What Changes as the Days Get Warmer

 You don’t need specialist knowledge to enjoy summer wildlife.
 With a slower pace and a little attention, you’ll start to notice the rhythms, behaviours, and seasonal changes happening all around you.

 This guide walks you through what changes in summer, what wildlife you’re likely to see, and how to explore the season gently.
+If you’re curious about how wildlife changes through the year, our Spring Wildlife Behaviour guide explains the shifts that happen as days begin to lengthen.

 Why summer brings so much wildlife activity